kptdev/kpt/docs/design-docs/08-package-variant.md

 package revision to clone, or you can specify a floating tag[^notimplemented].

-If you specify a specific upstream revision, then the downstream will not be changed unless the `PackageVariant` resource itself is modified to point to a new revision.
-That is, the user must edit the `PackageVariant`, and change the upstream package reference.
+If you specify a specific upstream revision, then the downstream will not be changed unless the PackageVariant resource itself is modified to point to a new revision.
+That is, the user must edit the PackageVariant, and change the upstream package reference.
 When that is done, the package variant controller will update any existing Draft package under its ownership by doing the equivalent of a `kpt pkg update` to rebase the downstream on the new upstream